Hydrologic Science and Engineering

 Program Requirements

-MS Non-Thesis: 30 credits total, including a design course or independent study.
+MS non-thesis: 30 credits total, including a design course or independent study.
 (See a list of design courses below)

-MS Thesis: 30 credits total, consisting of 24 credits of coursework and 6 credits of thesis credit.
+MS thesis: 30 credits total, consisting of 24 credits of coursework and 6 credits of thesis credit.
 Students must also write and orally defend a research thesis.

-Thesis & Dissertation Committee Requirements
+Thesis and Dissertation Committee Requirements

 Students must meet the general requirements listed in the graduate bulletin section Graduate Degrees and Requirements.
 In addition, the student’s advisor or co-advisor must be an HSE faculty member.
 For MS thesis students, at least two committee members must be members of the HSE faculty.
-For doctoral students, at least 2 faculty on the committee must be a member of the HSE faculty.
+For doctoral students, at least two faculty on the committee must be a member of the HSE faculty.
 For PhD committee the required at-large member must be from a Mines department outside the student’s home department, and where applicable, outside the students minor department.

 Prerequisites

-• baccalaureate degree in a science or engineering discipline
+• Baccalaureate degree in a science or engineering discipline

-• college calculus: two semesters required
+• College calculus: two semesters required

-• differential equations: one semester required
+• Differential equations: one semester required

-• college physics: one semester required
+• College physics: one semester required

-• college chemistry: two semesters required
+• College chemistry: two semesters required

-• college statistics: one semester required
+• College statistics: one semester required

-• fluid mechanics
+• Fluid mechanics

-Note that some prerequisites may be completed in the first few semesters of the graduate program if approved by the HSE Director/ Program Manager.
-Contact Cassie Glenn for questions - caungst@mines.edu
+Note that some prerequisites may be completed in the first few semesters of the graduate program if approved by the HSE director/ program manager.
+Contact Rachel McDonald for questions at rmcdonald@mines.edu

-Mines’ Combined Undergraduate / Graduate Degree Program
+Mines’ Combined Undergraduate/Graduate Degree Program

-Students enrolled in Mines’ combined undergraduate/graduate program may double count up to six credits of graduate coursework to fulfill requirements of both their undergraduate and graduate degree programs.
-These courses must have been passed with “B-” or better, not be substitutes for required coursework, and meet all other University, Department, and Program requirements for graduate credit.
+Students enrolled in Mines’ combined undergraduate/graduate program may double count up to 6 credits of graduate coursework to fulfill requirements of both their undergraduate and graduate degree programs.
+These courses must have been passed with B- or better, not be substitutes for required coursework, and meet all other university, department, and program requirements for graduate credit.

 Students are advised to consult with their undergraduate and graduate advisors for appropriate courses to double count upon admission to the combined program.